-When this intricate system malfunctions, a person can experience a condition known as an arrhythmia.
-This can cause a wide range of effects, including chest pain, dizziness, palpitations and, on occasion, even death.
-It can feel like the heart is beating too slowly, too fast or like it is missing beats.
+When the intricate system that makes up your heart and vascular system malfunctions, a person can experience a condition known as an arrhythmia.
+This can cause a wide range of symptoms, including chest pain, dizziness, palpitations and, on occasion, even death.
+It can feel like the heart is beating too slow, too fast or like it is missing beats (palpitations).

 - Electrophysiology Study (EPS)